-Report a restricted stock unit if its value was more than \$1,000 to the end of the reporting period or if your spouse received more than \$1,000 in prome during the reporting period.
+Report a restricted stock unit if its value was more than \$1,000 at the end of the reporting period or if your spouse received more than \$1,000 in income during the reporting period.

-Description: Provide the name of the employer, vrice "restricted stock unit," and indicate whether the restricted stock unit is vested.
-It addition, for a privately held business, describe the line of business, unless you have alreally provided this information in another entry.
+Description: Provide the name of the employer, write "restricted stock unit," and indicate whether the restricted stock unit is vested.
+In addition, for a privately held business, describe the line of business, unless you have already provided this information in another entry.

-Value: Report the value of the estrated stock unit by selecting the appropriate category.
+Value: Report the value of the restricted stock unit by selecting the appropriate category.

-Income Type: Write "cash, ayment" to describe cash income.
+Income Type: Write "cash payment" to describe cash income.

-Income Amount Sole t the "None (or less than \$201)" category if your spouse has not received any cash income.
+Income Amount: Select the "None (or less than \$201)" category if your spouse has not received any cash income.
 Do not complete this field if your spouse has received income because writing "cash payment" in the "Income Type" field is sufficient.